 Improving education is a huge issue for our society.
 Test scores, our perceived performance against different nations, and different elements have pushed education to the bleeding edge of national legislative issues, directly behind healthcare reform.
 Technology can be utilized to improve teaching and learning and help our students be successful.

 While everyone would love to see smaller schools and class sizes, technology cannot do that physically.
 However, technology can be a “force multiplier” for the teacher.
-Instead of the teacher being the main fountain of assistance in a classroom, students can access online resources to get assistance on demand.
+Through the use of learning management systems (LMS) students can access online resources to get assistance on demand beyond the physical reach of their teacher.
 Technology can also extend education in another way.

 Education doesn’t stop toward the finish of the school day.
 Students can access teachers, resources, and assignments via the web whenever and wherever they have an internet connection.
 For students who need to spend more time practicing a concept, online exercises and curriculum can also help them work at their own pace and still keep up with their peers.